Research Projects

 Funded in 2024 by the Institute of Women, part of the Ministry of Equality in Spain

-The project aims to offer causal evidence on the effectiveness — and potential unintended consequences — of gender-based public policies through a large-scale correspondence study.
-We are interested in the impact of extending paternity leave entitlements on hiring biases toward recent and prospective parents, particularly fathers.
-In addition, we test whether the presence or absence of registered equality plans in companies - following the 2021 requirement for Spanish firms to register these plans in the REGCON system - reduces discrimination or moderates the impact of family policies.
-The project’s fieldwork is pending.
-Stay tuned!
+POLGENDA offers causal evidence on the effectiveness—and potential unintended consequences—of gender-based public policies through a large-scale correspondence study.
+The project examines whether the extension of paternity leave entitlements affects hiring discrimination against recent and prospective parents, particularly fathers.
+It also tests whether the presence of registered company equality plans—following the 2021 requirement for Spanish firms to register these plans in the REGCON system—reduces discrimination or moderates the effects of family policies.

 The project’s co-PI is Gabriela de Carvalho.